Open-Finance-Lab/finrl-contest-2024.github.io/index.markdown

 The starter kit and related resources will be released soon.

 ### Task I: Cryptocurrency Trading with Ensemble Learning
 This task aims to develop robust and effective trading agents for cryptocurrencies using ensemble methods.
-Participants are expected to to explore innovative ensemble methods for single cryptocurrency trading.
+Participants are expected to explore innovative ensemble methods for single cryptocurrency trading.
 They are also encouraged to harness the power of massively parallel simulations by utilizing the provided vectorized environments.

 A dataset containing minute-level Limit Order Book (LOB) data for Bitcoin is provided.
 Contestants are free to apply various techniques to the data, design component models, and use innovative methods to increase the diversity of component models in the ensemble.

 Then the contestants are required to:
 1. Specify the state space, action space, and reward functions in the environment.
-2. Ensure that the final ensemble model should be able to interact with the provided trading environment..
+2. Ensure that the final ensemble model should be able to interact with the provided trading environment.

+Participants need to submit a well-organized repository containing all scripts, models, and any custom libraries used to implement the solution.
 Each team should also submit a 1-2 page report with the [ACM sigconf template](https://www.overleaf.com/latex/templates/acm-conference-proceedings-primary-article-template/wbvnghjbzwpc) through Open Review.
 The title should start with “FinRL Contest 2024 Task I.”

 ### Task II: Stock Trading with LLM-generated Signals
 This task aims to enhance FinRL trading strategies by incorporating LLM-generated signals, integrating the advantages of FinRL and
-LLMs. participants are expected to use LLMs to generate valuable trading signals from structured data, including SEC 10-K, 10-Q, and XBRL filings.
-These signals are then integrated into the FinRL trading environment to enhance the decision-making of the trading agents.
+LLMs.

 ![figure3](https://github.com/Open-Finance-Lab/finrl-contest-2024.github.io/blob/main/assets/pictures/task_2.png?raw=true)
-<p align="center">Figure 3: Task 2 stock trading with LLM-generated signals<\p>
+<p align="center">Figure 3: Task 2 stock trading with LLM-generated signals</p>

 In this task, as shown in Fig 3, participants need to perform the stock trading task:
 1. **Use LLMs to generate signals**.
 Participants will utilize LLMs to analyze SEC 10-K, 10-Q, and XBRL filings, assessing a company’s financial health, risk factors, and business performance, to generate valuable trading signals.